GStreamer

 Our suggestion among these choices is to use the LGPL license, as it is what resembles the GPL most and it makes it a good licensing fit with the major GNU/Linux desktop projects like GNOME and KDE.
 It also allows you to share code more openly with projects that have compatible licenses.
 As you might deduce, pure GPL licensed code without the above-mentioned clause is not re-usable in your application under a GPL plus exception clause unless you get the author of the pure GPL code to allow a relicensing to GPL plus exception clause.
 By choosing the LGPL, there is no need for an exception clause and thus code can be shared freely between your application and other LGPL using projects.

-I have above outlined the practical reasons for why the GStreamer community suggest you allow non-free plugins to be used with your applications.
+We have above outlined the practical reasons for why the GStreamer community suggest you allow non-free plugins to be used with your applications.
 We feel that in the multimedia arena, the free software community is still not strong enough to set the agenda and that blocking non-free plugins to be used in our infrastructure hurts us more than it hurts the patent owners and their ilk.

 This view is not shared by everyone.
 The Free Software Foundation urges you to use an unmodified GPL for your applications, so as to push back against the temptation to use non-free plug-ins.
 They say that since not everyone else has the strength to reject them because they are unethical, they ask your help to give them a legal reason to do so.